Home

 Friday ,

-Join the Temple Sholom community to welcome in Shabbat either online or in person at Temple Sholom. -
+Join the Temple Sholom community to welcome in Shabbat either online or in person at Temple Sholom.
+A pre-service reception will start at 5:45 PM and the service begins at 6:15 PM. -